 There are many variations of the chest press, such as incline and decline bench press.
+You can also perform the barbell exercise variation, or use dumbbells instead.
 However, the principal version of the chest press is the flat barbell bench press, which is used in competitive sport.

 The term 'bench press' on its own will always refer to a flat bench press.